bihealth/bih-cluster/bih-cluster/docs/index.md

     Acknowledge usage of the cluster in your manuscript as *"Computation has been performed on the HPC for Research/Clinic cluster of the Berlin Institute of Health"*.
     Please add your publications using the cluster to [this list](misc/publication-list.md).

-## Maintenance Announcements
+## News & Maintenance Announcements
-- :locomotive: Until mid 2024: Operation Exodus – Migration of all data from GPFS to CephFS storage.
+- :locomotive: Until autumn 2024: Operation Exodus – Migration of all data from GPFS to CephFS storage.
+- :maple_leaf: September 30th 2024: Unmounting of `/fast` on all non-transfer nodes.
-- :headstone: Late 2024: Retirement of GPFS/DDN storage.
+- :headstone: October 31st 2024: Retirement of GPFS/DDN storage.

 See [Maintenance](admin/maintenance.md) for a detailed list of current, planned, and previous maintenance and update work.